Buzut/huge-uploader-nodejs/README.md

 ### Options

-They aren't many options.
+They aren't many options (all are required).
 As shown in the example, you pass the function:
 * the request object,
-* a temporary directory to write to `{ String }`,
+* a directory to write to `{ String }`,
-* the maximum file size you're accepting for the chunks `{ Number }`
+* the maximum total file size for the upload `{ Number }`,

-The three of them are required and they is nothing more.
+* the maximum chunk size `{ Number }`.

+Be warned that total file size is computed by multiplying `maxChunkSize` by `uploader-chunks-total` header.
+So if the client is splitting files in chunks smaller than  `maxChunkSize`, leading to a situation where `uploader-chunks-total` > `maxFileSize / maxChunkSize`, the upload will be refused although it might be smaller than `maxFileSize`.

 ### Garbage collection